Skip to main content

 What is the best software for a self-managed HOA?

-BoardStack is designed specifically for volunteer boards with fund accounting, reserve tracking, and compliance tools at $20-$99/month flat.
+BoardStack is designed specifically for volunteer boards with fund accounting, reserve tracking, and compliance tools with LAUNCH50 annual plans from $14.50/month flat.
 PayHOA is good for assessment collection.
 TownSq is free for communication.
 Buildium and AppFolio are designed for property management companies, not self-managed boards.

 Q&A